evilkorova/ypsilonconsole/README.md

 1. launch terminal.py (python3 terminal.py), preferably using cool-retro-term!

 # Sonya's keycard
 Access control for Sonya's keycard now has a second factor ("What you know") in addition to the keycard ("What you have").
-The default is 2122 (the year Alien takes place.)
-I would place it in an easily found location, possibly even written on the keycard or taped to the terminal itself.
-This is mainly just to make the program validate that the players did indeed find a keycard instead of just typing "insert keycard" or something.
+The default PIN is 2122 (the year Alien takes place.)
+I would place the PIN in an easily found location, possibly even written on the keycard or taped to the terminal itself depending on how careless you want to make Sonya appear.
+This is mainly just to make the program validate that the players did indeed find a keycard and typing "INSERT KEYCARD" didn't feel very realistic to me.

 # Hacker shell
 Player 1: I'd like to try to hack the terminal.